How can I contact you to ask a question or to make an appointment?

 What kind of clothing is best?

 Bring what you like and feel good in.
 Colors that tend to look good on everyone are blues, greens, grays.
-Yellow and pink can be flattering on certain skin tones.
+Muted and jewel tones work well for just about everyone.
+Bright colors can work too – what matters is that you like it and feel good in it!
 Black is nice as well, but you don't need too many black tops.
 Prints are fine.
 Take a look at the headshots on my site for ideas.
 If you look great in it and feel great in it, bring it!
 We can always decide once you try it on.

 Women: V-necks, scoop necks and boat necks are good.
 Showing a little skin below the neck, tastefully, can be flattering.
-Clothing with texture (ruffles, lace, folds, etc.) can be interesting.
+Clothing with texture (ruffles, lace, folds, etc.) is nice – as long as it's not too distracting.

 Men: I recommend any combination of t-shirts, button-down shirts, sweaters, hoodie, jacket and tie or anything that makes you comfortable.
 Obviously, if you never wear a hoodie and it's not "you," don't go out and buy one for the shoot.
 Think about how you want to represent yourself and wear what you like.